 Cool, not a horrible choice.
-At this point, regardless of political or socio-economic stance, Che basically represents the concept of revolution and defending the common man from elite corruption.
-We can all get down with that, right?
+At this point, regardless of political or socio-economic stance, Che, despite being a horrible person, basically represents the concept of revolution and defending the common man from elite corruption.
+We can all get down with that concept at least, right?

 Being ironic, Madonna settled on the album title American Life.
 With her cross-cultural imagery, she was suggesting that the people of the United States needed a revolutionary leader.
 So she donned some leather and a beret.
 Nobody cared, no jimmies were rustled.

 Here's where the problem started.
 This was 2003, the early stages of the internet and file sharing and when the Digital Millennium Copyright Act was getting into full force.
 We talked about this with the whole Parental Advisory corruption fiasco previously.
 The modern day folks were bucking at the system in a way Che Guevara never could have: hacking.

 Madonna's team did what I think was a smart move at the wrong time.
 Before the album had a chance to leak or be uploaded to all of the Napster and Limewire style sites (old school torrent stuff), they created fake MP3's of the album.
 Each track matched the real length of the real songs, but only featured Madonna saying: